 Vertical linearity can be tested with the Linearity test of 240p test suite, which displays perfect circles.
 If you see ovals instead of circles, your CRT is drawing the image with incorrect proportions.
 You can also test vertical linearity with the Grid pattern - if the height of the grid squares is not consistent in the top/bottom row of the screen vs the center of the screen, your vertical linearity is bad.
 Vertical linearity can almost always be adjusted somewhere on the CRT.

 Horizontal linearity can be verified using the Scroll Test.
 If you see ripples or waves (otherwise called the "magic carpet distortion") in the ground of the Sonic stage in the scroll test, your CRT has bad horizontal linearity due to the design of the CRT.
-Horizontal linearity cannot be adjusted or corrected, and if it bothers you then keep reading this page to understand why it's happening. - magic carpet distortion: A geometry distortion which appears across the left and right vertical thirds of the screen.
+In most cases, Horizontal linearity cannot be adjusted or corrected, and if it bothers you then keep reading this page to understand why it's happening. - magic carpet distortion: A geometry distortion which appears across the left and right vertical thirds of the screen.
 It is especially distracting on 2D scrolling games like Sonic - It will look like the ground is rippling and waving vertically as the graphics pass over the middle of the screen.
 This effect cannot be improved at all, it is a direct result of the slim/flat CRT design.

 Curved CRTs